 Registration is open for the upcoming “open enrollment” cohort of the “Mastering Agile Organization Design” certification program training professionals to construct high-performing, agile and responsive organizations.
 Participants will learn how to anticipate and overcome shifting priorities and unforeseeable obstacles through the practical application of organizational design principles, strengthening team collaboration and placing emphasis on systems thinking, planning and action.

-We are a Registered Education Provider for the Association for Strategic Planning (ASP).
-LBL’s “Mastering Strategy” programming is important learning in preparation to pursue ASP “industry” level certification at both the “Strategic Planning Professional” (SPP) and “Strategic Management Professional” (SMP) levels.
+We are a Registered Education Provider for the International Association for Strategy Professionals (IASP).
+LBL’s “Mastering Strategy” programming is important learning in preparation to pursue IASP “industry” level certification at both the “Strategic Planning Professional” (SPP) and “Strategic Management Professional” (SMP) levels.